crusher-dev/documentation/blog/2020-07-24-use-questdb-for-swag.md

 That's it!
 Sit back and wait for the SWAG!

-### Level 4: QuestDB Implementor Extraordinaire!
+### Level 4: Crusher Implementor Extraordinaire!

-You think QuestDB is the solution to all your data woes.
+You think Crusher is the solution to all your data woes.
 You don't just think it, you _know_ it!
 So much so that you've already implemented a solution, in production, at your company.